Back up VMware VMs with Azure Backup Server

 Create a secure connection to the vCenter Server

-Typically, you use a browser on the Azure Backup Server machine to connect to the vCenter Server via the vSphere Web Client.
-The first time you use the Azure Backup Server browser to connect to the vCenter Server, the connection isn't secure.
-The following image shows the unsecured connection.
+- You typically connect from a browser on the Azure Backup Server machine to the vCenter/ESXi server using the vSphere Web Client.
+The first time you do this, the connection isn't secure and will show the following.

-The vCenter Server downloads a file to your local computer.
-The file's name is named download.
+A file named download is downloaded.
 Depending on your browser, you receive a message that asks whether to open or save the file.

-In the certs folder, right-click the root certificate file, and then click Rename.
+In the certs folder, right-click the root certificate file > Rename.

 Right-click the root certificate and from the pop-up menu, select Install Certificate.

-On the Certificate Store page, select Place all certificates in the following store, and then click Browse to choose the certificate store.
+On the Certificate Store page, select Place all certificates in the following store, and then select Browse to choose the certificate store.

-Select Trusted Root Certification Authorities as the destination folder for the certificates, and then click OK.
+In Select Certificate Store, select Trusted Root Certification Authorities as the destination folder for the certificates, and then select OK.

-On the Completing the Certificate Import Wizard page, verify that the certificate is in the desired folder, and then click Finish.
+In Completing the Certificate Import Wizard, verify the folder, and then select Finish.

-If you have secure boundaries within your organization, and don't want to turn on the HTTPS protocol, use the following procedure to disable the secure communications.
+If you have secure boundaries within your organization, and don't want to use the HTTPS protocol between VMware servers and the Azure Backup Server machine, disable HTTPS as follows: